diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ---

-By implementing these specialized documentation practices, your team can significantly enhance Copilot's understanding of the Diginsight Telemetry system, leading to more accurate code suggestions that respect your domain-specific patterns and requirements.
+By implementing these specialized documentation practices, our team can significantly enhance Copilot's understanding of the Diginsight Telemetry system, leading to more accurate code suggestions that respect our domain-specific patterns and requirements.